• Skip to primary navigation

 Dauphinoise Potatoes (Cheesy Potatoes Gratin Dauphinoise)

-Simple, cheesy dauphinoise potatoes are thin-sliced potatoes layered with cream, butter, and cheese that make the most delicious side dish!
+Dauphinoise potatoes are simple and cheesy thin-sliced potatoes layered with cream, butter, and cheese for an incredible side dish!
 This easy potato dish is so elegant and beautiful, it almost looks too good to eat!
+The flavor is so mouthwateringly delicious, you’ll never want to make potatoes another way!

 Servings: 8 servings